-Year after year, a large number of men and women speak to plastic surgeons to discuss the options they have available to correct or improve the appearance of their noses.
-Roughly 15% of those potential patients are African Americans and that number is always on the rise.
+Every year, thousands of men and women consult plastic surgeons to correct and improve the appearance of their noses.
+Usually, these alterations are cosmetic, though some people undergo treatment to fix problems like deviated septum and breathing troubles.
+Roughly 15% of these potential surgical patients are African-American.
+This number is always on the rise.

-Ethnicity plays an important role in the various shapes and sizes of one’s nose and African Americans are no different in this regard.
-Many of Dr. Jacono’s African American patients are unhappy with the nose they were born with and others look to correct their nose after a sport related injury or accident.
+Ethnicity plays a role in the shape and size of the nose.
+Many of Dr. Jacono’s African-American patients are unhappy with the nasal profile they were born with, while others want to correct their noses after an injury or accident.

-- A low, flat and/or wide nasal bridge
+- A lower, flatter, and/or a wider nasal bridge

-- A broad nasal tip that lacks definition
+- A broader nasal tip that lacks definition

 African-American Nose Job Candidates

 The best African American rhinoplasty candidates are at least 15 years old, do not smoke, and are in good physical health.
 However, to determine whether you are truly a good candidate for surgery, it is best to schedule a consultation.

 Prospective patients can meet and speak with Dr. Jacono at his Great Neck, Long Island office, or at his New York City office.
 His Long Island office can be reached at 516-773-4646.
 His New York City office can be reached at 212-570-2500.
 Our patient care coordinators will be more than happy to schedule a consultation.
 During your appointment, Dr. Jacono will answer any and all questions and concerns that you may have about rhinoplasty.